-The development of this measure are done in cooperation with Madrid’s Municipal Transport Enterprise (EMT), the public transport operator, whose fleet is expected to be an ideal showcase for this kind of technology.
-EMT will help the city council address various companies and stakeholders to involve them in the broader uptake of e-mobility, cooperating with the city council and easing their access to its charging infrastructure, located at its public underground parking facilities.
-Car sharing service providers, taxi fleets and freight operators are given special attention.
-EMT also aims to increase its electric services and auxiliary vehicles fleets.
+The development of this measure were done in cooperation with Madrid’s Municipal Transport Enterprise (EMT), the public transport operator, whose fleet is expected to be an ideal showcase for this kind of technology.
+EMT helped the city council address various companies and stakeholders to involve them in the broader uptake of e-mobility, cooperating with the city council and easing their access to its charging infrastructure, located at its public underground parking facilities.
+Car sharing service providers, taxi fleets and freight operators were given special attention.
+EMT also aimed to increase its electric services and auxiliary vehicles fleets.

 Want to learn more about the lessons learned, financial details and results?